 Research & Innovation | Overview

-In the Medicine Intensive Care Unit (MICU) at Boston Children’s Hospital, our faculty conducts research that spans the spectrum from cellular to clinical.
-We are dedicated to pushing the leading edge of research in order to develop new technologies and novel therapies with federal founding, foundational funding and national leadership to advance the field.
+In the Medical Intensive Care Unit (MICU) at Boston Children’s Hospital, our faculty conducts research that spans the spectrum from cellular to clinical.
+We are dedicated to pushing the leading edge of research in order to develop technologies and novel therapies with federal founding, foundational funding, and national leadership to advance the field.

 Other researchers in our unit are currently focused on:

-- Automating subcutaneous insulin delivery in children with Type I Diabetes Mellitus, and intravenous insulin delivery in critically ill children including use of novel continuous glucose monitoring technologies, with a specific emphasis on minimizing hypoglycemia.
+- automating subcutaneous insulin delivery in children with type 1 diabetes mellitus, and intravenous insulin delivery in critically ill children including use of novel continuous glucose monitoring technologies, with a specific emphasis on minimizing hypoglycemia

-- Understanding the pathophysiology of cerebral edema in diabetic ketoacidosis and permanent memory impairment in children with Type I Diabetes Mellitus who develop diabetic ketoacidosis.
+- understanding the pathophysiology of cerebral edema in diabetic ketoacidosis and permanent memory impairment in children with type 1 diabetes mellitus who develop diabetic ketoacidosis